josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 > [!NOTE]
 > Uniform values can get optimised out of shader code,
 > if shader:send is encountering an error even though the uniform is defined,
-> make sure it's contributing to the final output of the shader
+> make sure it's contributing to the final output of the shader.

 ```lua
 local image = love.graphics.newImage("YourImage.png")